 Any new product must go through strict safety testing before becoming available to the public.
 Health activists and researchers are closely watching over the clinical testing of microbicides to make sure that the testing is being done correctly.

-It is possible that an HIV+ woman's male partner might be protected from infection if she used a vaginal or rectal microbicide.
+It is possible that the male partner of a woman living with HIV might be protected from infection if she used a vaginal or rectal microbicide.
 However, this would need to be tested in clinical trials.
 The safety and effectiveness of vaginal microbicides must be tested separately from rectal microbicides.

 Microbicides could help protect HIV+ women from re-infection with other HIV strains and from other STDs.

 Research on developing a vaccine to prevent HIV infection has not been successful so far.
 Microbicides may be available sooner than a preventive HIV vaccine.
 Even if a safe and effective vaccine is discovered, vaccines and microbicides will both have roles to play in the prevention of HIV.

 Advocates are working with researchers and policy makers to make sure that any approved microbicide will be as affordable and accessible as possible.